desk-framework/desk/docs/content/en/docs/getting-started/introduction.md

 > **Run this app:** The finished app is available online HERE.

-**Compiling, bundling, and running** — While the code above fits in a single file, most real-world applications would be developed as a project that includes multiple source code files, assets, dependencies, and configuration files — which need to be compiled and bundled into a distributable output package.
+**Compiling, bundling, and running** — While the code above fits in a single file, most real-world applications would be developed using a project structure that includes multiple source code files, assets, dependencies, and configuration files — which need to be compiled and bundled into a distributable output package.

 The Desk framework does **not** depend on a specific build tool or bundler.
 Refer to the {@link tutorials Tutorials} section for more information on how to set up a complete project and deploy it to the web or a native runtime environment.

+## Testing {#testing}

-**Testing** — Desk includes functionality to test your application, including unit tests and integration tests.
+Desk includes built-in functionality to test your application, including unit tests and integration tests.

 By replacing the `useWebContext()` call to `useTestContext()` in the example above, we can run the app from the command line, without a browser.
 Instead of rendering the UI to a browser or other platform, Desk simply keeps all view output in memory and allows us to query the result to validate that the output is correct.